calvin228/hrc-finalproject/README.md

 <br>
 <b>Our Motivation and Vision</b>
 <hr>
-Human Resource <em>“Companion”</em> means that we wanted to be your companion and help you with your job thing and help the company to recruit their certificated and qualified human resources for a temporary time or even permanent.
-With these prides, we believe that someday, somehow this project will grow well and help the world.
+<p>Human Resource "Companion" means that we wanted to be your companion and help you with your job thing and help the company to recruit their certificated and qualified human resources for a temporary time or even permanent.
+With these prides, we believe that someday, somehow this project will grow well and help the world. </p>
 <br>
 <br>
 HRC was build to be one of the successor of <em> <b>“Indonesia Emas 2045” </b></em>Program in purpose to reduce the jobless percentage in Indonesia.
 HRC Helps the members to be applied as a certificated and trained human resource for many company.
 To be a member in HRC Company, you just need to fill a simple registration form and submit it.
 Then you will officially be the member of Human Resource Companion.